KhDyanne/Banking-Dashboard/README.md

 # Banking System Dashboard Overview
-The Banking System Dashboard is a smart monitoring and decision-support tool built for a leading bank in X Republic.
+The Banking System Dashboard is a smart monitoring and decision-support tool built for a leading bank in Uzbekistan.
 It provides a centralized, data-driven view of operational performance, customer service, and branch efficiency.

 ## Key Features & Insights